 - Treatment that may be free or low cost.
 Some clinical research studies may pay for part or all of your treatment, other medical care, travel, and other expenses during the study.
 But not all clinical research studies do this.
 Make sure you know exactly what you'll have to pay for BEFORE you agree to be part of a clinical research study.

-- Contributing to research that may help others in the future.
+- Contributing to research.
 Many treatments we have today are available because large numbers of people opted to participate in clinical research studies to test them.

 - The feeling that you're taking an active role in your care.
 Deciding to participate in a clinical research study can make some people feel as if they have more control over their situation, which can lead to a more positive outlook and better quality of life.